History of human sexuality: Abrahamic religions

 Abrahamic religions (namely Judaism, Samaritanism, Christianity, the Baháʼí Faith, and Islam) have traditionally affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality, favouring exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, oral sex, anal sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" at various times), believing and teaching that such behaviors are forbidden because they're considered sinful, and further compared to or derived from the behavior of the alleged residents of Sodom and Gomorrah.
 However, the status of LGBT people in early Christianity and early Islam is debated.

 Judaism

-In Jewish law, sex is not considered intrinsically sinful or shameful when conducted in marriage, nor is it a necessary evil for the purpose of procreation.
+Under Jewish law, sex is not considered intrinsically sinful or shameful when conducted in marriage, nor is it a necessary evil for the purpose of procreation.
 Sex is considered a private and holy act between a husband and wife.
 Certain deviant sexual practices, enumerated below, were considered gravely immoral "abominations" sometimes punishable by death.
 The residue of sex was considered ritually unclean outside the body, and required ablution.

 Recently, some scholars have questioned whether the Old Testament banned all forms of homosexuality, raising issues of translation and references to ancient cultural practices.
 However, rabbinic Judaism had unambiguously condemned homosexuality.